 From Arslanbob, head off for a day hike in the forest.
 You will walk by Kyrgyzstan’s tallest waterfall before reaching the forest located at 1,600 m (5,249 ft) altitude.
 The Arslanbob forest extends over 10 km (6.2 miles).
 Caves in the mountains hold century old mysteries and secrets.
 Pilgrims also often trek to a crystal blue lake that is thought sacred.

 You will cross herds of horses and cows freely breeding, butterflies and grasshoppers, raccoons or deer.

-The walk is meant to be quiet in addition to the magnificent landscapes.
-On the road, you cannot miss the enjoyment of a picnic near the waterfall.
-For centuries, the inhabitants found it ideal to come and chat at the edge of the stream, sheltered from the heat by the hundred-year-old trees.
-Blue waters flowing through whitish stones with forest and mountains as backdrop offer a bucolic picture for a lunch break.
-Throning at the heart of the region, Peak Babash-Ata (4,490 m), always covered with a snowpack, will give you a magnificent view throughout your stroll.
+The hike offers great spots for a relaxing picnic as well.
+For centuries, the inhabitants found it ideal to chat at the edge of streams, protected from the heat by the hundred-year-old trees.
+Blue waters that flow through whitish stones, with forest and mountains in the background, offer a particularly pleasant picture for a lunch break.
+Towering at the heart of the region, the Peak Babash-Ata (4,490 m or 14,731 ft) and its eternal snow will accompany you throughout your hike in the forest.

-For the foodies, October can be the best period to go to Arslanbob and taste walnuts.
-The landscape displays magnificent warm autumn colours, and the forest reveals all its wealth.
-People of this region will be happy to make you taste their walnuts when the harvest returns.
-You too can help with the fruit harvest by giving farmers a hand.
+October is a great period to go to Arslanbob and to taste fresh walnuts.
+The landscape is then adorned with magnificent warm autumn colors and the forest reveals all its wealth.
+People of this region will be happy to make you taste their walnuts after the harvest.

-There are collective taxis that leave from Bishkek to Arslanbob.
-A taxi leaves the station as soon as it is full.
-The journey takes about 8 to 9 hours.
+There are public buses and taxis that go from Bishkek to Arslanbob.
+They leave the station as soon as they are full, and the journey takes about 8 to 9 hours.